gozzy15/sales-performance-dashboard/README.md

 ## 📊 Project Overview

 In this project, I analyzed Superstore sales data to uncover insights into revenue, profitability, customer segments, and regional performance.
 Using advanced Excel (including Pivot Tables, dashboards, and automated macros), I built an interactive sales dashboard that highlights:
-📈 Top-performing regions, categories, and markets driving revenue growth 💰 Profitability trends across customer segments and product categories 🚚 Shipping cost vs. profit trade-offs to optimize logistics 🔍 Discount and sales impact analysis to identify margin leakages 🕒 Yearly and weekly sales trends for better forecasting This solution enables business leaders to track KPIs in real time, identify underperforming areas, and make data-driven decisions that improve sales efficiency and profitability.
+📈 Top-performing regions, categories, and markets driving revenue growth
+💰 Profitability trends across customer segments and product categories
+🚚 Shipping cost vs. profit trade-offs to optimize logistics
+🔍 Discount and sales impact analysis to identify margin leakages
+🕒 Yearly and weekly sales trends for better forecasting
+This solution enables business leaders to track KPIs in real time, identify underperforming areas, and make data-driven decisions that improve sales efficiency and profitability.
-Tools used: Excel (Macros, Pivot Tables, Dashboards), Data Cleaning & Transformation

 ## 🛠 Tools Used
 - Microsoft Excel 2016